OwnID/ownid-gigya-ios-sdk/Readme.md

 ## Logging
-You can enable console logging by calling `OwnID.startDebugConsoleLogger()`.
+You can enable Xcode console & Console.app logging by calling `OwnID.startDebugConsoleLogger()`.

 ## License